Sharath2903/Raven-Toy-Store-MySQL-Data-Analysis/README.md

  ![query9](https://github.com/Sharath2903/MySQL_project_Kravenfuzzyfactory/blob/main/images/query_result9.PNG)

- **Findings**: It looks like the custom lander has a lower bounce rate with 53,22% …success!
+ **Findings**: It looks like the custom lander has a lower bounce rate with 53,22%, success!

  ---